microsoft/FluidFramework/packages/drivers/fluidapp-odsp-urlResolver/README.md

 ## FluidApp-Odsp-UrlResolver

-This is an implementation of a url resolver which resolves urls with these host names:
+This is an implementation of a url resolver which resolves FluidApp document urls.
-1.) "dev.fluid.office.com".
-2.) "fluidpreview.office.net".